-Sloan Royal Flushometer manufactured up to 1998 Parts Breakdown and Troubleshooting Guide
+Sloan Regal and Old Style Royal (Before 1998) Flushometer Parts Breakdown and Troubleshooting Guide

 Sloan Royal Before 1998 Breakdown PDF